wp-plugins/sexy-author-bio/readme.txt

 * Once you've installed it simply go to your WordPress Admin Dashboard and then edit the user for which you want to customize the Sexy Author Bio.
 You'll see a section called "Author Signature Info" that contains Sexy Author Bio's customization options for the user.

+= How do I allow the use of HTML in the user profile description field? =

+* You can tell WordPress to allow HTML in user profile description fields by adding the following line of code to your active WordPress theme's function.php file:

+	remove_filter('pre_user_description', 'wp_filter_kses');

 == Screenshots ==

 1. Example Sexy Author Bio Front-End Display